248W5A0409/Ripple-Carry-Adder-using-open-source-VLSI-tools/README.md

 6. Signoff & Final Layout (GDSII)

 The final and most crucial step.
-The design undergoes strict physical and electrical verification:
+The design undergoes strict physical and electrical verification (DRC, LVS, and Antenna checks) to ensure manufacturability.

-DRC (Design Rule Check): Ensuring spacing and width rules are met for fabrication.
-(0 Violations!)

-LVS (Layout vs. Schematic): Ensuring the final routed layout exactly matches the expected schematic.

-STA (Static Timing Analysis): Verifying there are no setup or hold timing violations.

 All reports can be found in the signoff/ and reports/ directories.
-The final exported blueprint is rca_4bit.gds, visible below via KLayout:
+The final exported blueprint is rca_4bit.gds, visualized below:

+# 📁 Repository Structure

+├── final/              # Final layout views and DEF/LEF files
+├── floorplan/          # Floorplanning outputs and PDN screenshots ├── placement/          # Standard cell placement views ├── rca_screenshots/    # Image assets for documentation
+├── reports/            # Power, Area, and Timing (STA) reports ├── routing/            # Global and detailed routing visual logs ├── signoff/            # DRC, LVS, and Antenna manufacturability checks ├── src/                # Verilog behavioral source files and testbenches ├── synthesis/          # Synthesized netlist and statistics ├── config.json         # OpenLane configuration file for the flow └── rca_4bit.gds        # Final GDSII format file ready for tape-out

-🚀 How to Reproduce the Flow
+# 🚀 How to Reproduce the Flow

 Prerequisites